contagon/handbook/handbook/30-callings-in-the-church.md

 The leader may also:

 * Explain the purpose, importance, and responsibilities of the calling.
 * Help the member focus primarily on the people he or she will serve.
-(As applicable, the leader provides a list of these people from Leader and Clerk Resources.)
+(As applicable, the leader provides a list of these people from [Leader and Clerk Resources].)
 * Encourage the member to seek the Spirit of the Lord in fulfilling the calling.
 * Testify that the Lord will help the member and will bless him or her for serving faithfully.
 * Tell the member who will provide training and support for the calling.